- When are retailers releasing new stock?

-Where to find PS5 restock in the U.S.
+Where to find PS5 restocks in the U.S.

 In the U.S., many retailers are selling the PlayStation 5, including Best Buy, Walmart, Amazon, Target, and others.
 They all seem to be dropping more availability at random times throughout the day, but some are consistent from week to week.
 Best Buy, for example, tends to drop stock around noon.
 We've linked below to all the options, so be sure to check them often.

-With the PS5 released in several regions, everyone is refreshing Amazon to see when more will be restocked.
-Keep your credit card ready because it's sure to sell out fast once it's up on Amazon again.
+With the PS5 released in several regions, everyone is refreshing Amazon to see when more will restock.
+So keep your credit card ready because it will sell out fast once it's up on Amazon again.

 Best Buy stock of the PS5 will come and go, so you'll want to keep a close eye on it.
 The retailer is expecting a busy holiday, and with the PS5 in high demand, it won't be easy to get your hands on it.